The seating plan is a crucial element meticulously crafted by wedding planners in preparation for the big day.

 Choose safety over style

-The safety of the guests is a top priority when making a seating chart for a wedding.
-When making decisions about the seating arrangement, the planner must consider several safety issues, such as unforeseen weather conditions, floor issues, and emergencies.
+The safety of the guests is a top priority when making the chart for a wedding.
+When making decisions about the arrangement, the planner must consider several safety issues, such as unforeseen weather conditions, floor issues, and emergencies.
 Therefore, the venue should be planned with these scenarios in mind.

 Not everyone will be happy